mark-gerarts/lambda-out-loud/content/about.md

 ---

 Lambda Out Loud is a blog about all things code.
-You'll see posts here ranging from tutorials to just some interesting things I came across, along with a section dedicated to creative coding.
+You'll see posts here ranging from tutorials to just some interesting things I came across.

 If you spot any typos, have any suggestions, or if you want to improve a post, feel free to [open an issue or pull